DIN-Foundation/bcs-ntnu-2021/paper/01-introduction.md

-# Exploring our Self-Sovereign-Identity future, by developing a Command-Line-Interface in Rust, using DID-Key, DIDComm V2 and Verifiable Credentials
+# Exploring our Self-Sovereign Identity future, by developing a Command-Line-Interface in Rust, using DID-Key, DIDComm V2 and Verifiable Credentials

 # 1 Introduction